Service-Learning Projects

-National Medical Fellowships (NMF) Service-Learning Programs provide special opportunities for students to work hands-on to enhance health care delivery in underrepresented communities.
+National Medical Fellowships (NMF) Service-Learning Programs provide special opportunities for students to work hands-on to enhance health care delivery in communities facing some of the worst health challenges.
 One component of these programs is a research project that NMF scholars present at the end of their program.
 We invite you to explore sample projects.

 Search and Filter Projects